 Get a Utah Felony Conviction Off Your Record

 The collateral consequences of being convicted of a felony are many and often harsh.
-Felons have a harder time obtaining employment.
-Felons are often excluded from education opportunities.
-There are so many negatives associated with having a felony on your record that it would take far more space than this blog will permit to outline them all.
-Let it be understood that being a felon is not a good thing.
+People convicted of felonies have a harder time obtaining employment and are often excluded from educational opportunities.
+Let it be understood that being convicted of a felony presents a lot of hurdles.

-Fortunately, in many cases we can change your status from a felon to a non-felon by filing a motion asking the court to reduce the degree of the offense by one or two degrees.
-That is, a third degree felony conviction can be changed to reflect a class A misdemeanor and sometimes even a class B misdemeanor.
+Fortunately, we may change your status from a felon to a non-felon by filing a motion asking the court to reduce the degree of the offense by one or two degrees.
+That is, a third-degree felony conviction can be changed to reflect a class A misdemeanor and sometimes even a class B misdemeanor.
 Another course of action is to file a petition to have your record expunged.
 This may be a better option for people whose felony convictions occurred a number of years ago because a certain amount of time must have passed for you to be eligible.

 Utah Criminal Code Allowances

-If my client wants to enter into a plea agreement with the state to resolve his or her case, I often make it a condition of the plea agreement that the prosecutor will stipulate to a reduction upon successful completion of probation.
+If a client wants to enter into a plea agreement with the state to resolve their case, I often make it a condition of the plea agreement that the prosecutor will stipulate to a reduction upon successful completion of probation.
 This makes the process of obtaining a reduction months or years later much easier because the state has essentially waived the right to object on any grounds if the defendant completed probation successfully.